 Why is Santorini over-hyped?

-Connected to that first question is this overall sense of whether Santorini is more than it really is.
-Let me try to dissect this.
+Connected to that first question is this overall sense of “is Santorini worth it“?.

 Is Santorini the only island with windmills?
 No.